spacetelescope/jenkins_shared_ci_utils/README.md

 #### Test Summary Issue Posts
 If test summaries are requested using the `post_test_summary` property of the JobConfig class as described above, each Jenkins job that produces one or more test errors or failures will result in a single new Github issue being posted to the project's repository.

+If the label `testing` has been defined in the Github repository and a test summary issue ends up being generated for a job run, the issue that results will have the `testing` label applied.
+If a label with the name `testing` has not been defined on the repository, then the issue will be created without a label.

 An example issue:
 ![issue_image](doc/test_summary_issue.png "Example issue")